golemfactory/golem-wiki/About/FAQ.md

 * [Check our troubleshooting doc](/Products/Clay-Beta/Issues-&-Troubleshooting) for related errors and fixes

-* Reach out to us on [Rocket Chat](chat.golem.network) with a detailed description of the issue
+* Reach out to us on [Golem Chat](chat.golem.network) with a detailed description of the issue

 * Send a detailed description of the issues along with attached log files to contact@golem.network